arjunravi26/Chatbot-ai/README.md

 ## Features

-- **Natural Language Processing**: Utilizes [spaCy](https://spacy.io/) for efficient text processing and understanding.
+- **Natural Language Processing**: Utilizes *spaCy* for efficient text processing and understanding.
-- **Vector Similarity Search**: Implements [Pinecone](https://www.pinecone.io/) to perform similarity searches, enabling the retrieval of contextually relevant information.
+- **Vector Similarity Search**: Implements *Pinecone* to perform similarity searches, enabling the retrieval of contextually relevant information.
-- **Language Model Framework**: Employs [LangChain](https://github.com/hwchase17/langchain) to manage prompts and chain together various components for coherent responses.
+- **Language Model Framework**: Employs *LangChain* to manage prompts and chain together various components for coherent responses.
-- **Web Interface**: Provides a user-friendly interface using [Streamlit](https://streamlit.io/), allowing users to interact with the chatbot seamlessly.
+- **Web Interface**: Provides a user-friendly interface using *Streamlit* allowing users to interact with the chatbot seamlessly.

 ## Installation